Using packages

 apt update

-apt install -y --no-install-recommends centreon-central
+apt install -y centreon-central

 Then run the following commands on the dedicated server for your database: